farland9 / stock.adobe.com

 WordPress tags use cases are a bit more simplistic and straightforward as compared to WordPress categories.
 Here are a few useful pieces of advice, based on some of the best blog tags best practices:

-• Use more specific tags.
-While categories are used to group blog posts into broad categories, tags are used to give more detail of what blog content is about.
+- Use more specific tags.
+While categories are used to group blog posts into broad categories, tags are used to give more detail about what blog content is about.
 Using highly specific tags is more advisable to make it easier for users to find content while using general tags does not add value to navigational aid (unlike categories).

 WordPress Categories vs Tags: Plugins